joostdecock/site/index.md

         <div class="col-md-6 offset-md-3">
             <h2>Welcome</h2>
             <p class="lead">Freesewing is an open source platform for made-to-measure sewing patterns</p>
-            <p>This is our documentation site.
-It currently has documentation for the freesewing core platform
+            <p>This documentation site currently holds documentation for the freesewing core platform.
-            which is most relevant to developers and designers.</p>
+            Which means that it is most relevant to developers and designers.</p>
-            <p>Documentation for makers, how to sew up our patterns and all that, is still hosted on
+            <p>Documentation for makers &mdash; how to sew up our patterns and all that &mdash; is still hosted on
             <a href="https://makemypattern.com/">makemypattern.com</a>,
             the predecessor of this site.</p>
             <blockquote class="mt-4">